nikitabobko/AeroSpace/CONTRIBUTING.md

 **Consider including in bug reports**

-* `aerospace debug-windows` output, if the problem is about handling some windows
+* `airlock debug-windows` output, if the problem is about handling some windows
 * Screenshots of problematic windows
 * Videos of problematic windows
 * What did you try to resolve the issue?
 * Your config
-* AeroSpace version
+* Airlock version
 * macOS version

 **Consider including in feature request**